 Care for yourself.
 Whether you listen to calming music, do yoga or simply spend time with friends, caring for yourself is important in maintaining good health.
 Cancer is a part of your life, but having a sense of normalcy is helpful, too.
 Think about what gave you joy prior to your diagnosis, and find ways to do those things in your new routine.
 Do pleasant activities and doctor-approved exercise as much as possible, too.
-Information about caring for yourself is incorporated into many sections of this toolkit, but the sections about "Symptom Management," page 10, and "Coping With Psychological Stress," page 25, may be particularly by
+Information about caring for yourself is incorporated into many sections of this toolkit, but the sections about "Symptom Management," on page 10 and "Coping With Psychological Stress" on page 25 may be particularly helpful.